 mothers and children a year.

 Every Child Succeeds® (ECS) provides home visitation to mothers in Greater Cincinnati and Northern Kentucky.
 ECS® delivers services to over 3,500 mothers a year and provides families support to ensure an optimal start for their children.
-ECS® offers MBDTM to English and Spanish speaking mothers enrolled in the following home visitation models; Healthy Families America®, Nurse-Family Partnership®, Early Head Start, HRSA Healthy Start and StartStrong, a perinatal intervention.
+ECS® offers MBDTM to English and Spanish speaking mothers enrolled in the following home visitation models; Healthy Families America®, Nurse-Family Partnership®, Early Head Start, and HRSA Healthy Start.

 Kentucky’s Health Access Nurturing Development Services (HANDS), has been offering the MBDTM program to mothers enrolled in their program since 2012.
 HANDS provides home visitation to pregnant moms-to-be and new parents that supports all areas of a baby’s development.
 HANDS is an evidence-based model that focuses on the following areas, positive pregnancy outcomes, optimal child growth and development, healthy, safe homes for children and family self-sufficiency.
 HANDS offers MBDTM to more than 4,000 mothers living in 46 counties.